ai4ce/SSCBench/dataset/Waymo/README.md

 For MonoScene and VoxFormer, a preprocessed downsampled version of the dataset is provided in the `preprocess` folder.
 We provide two scales of downsampled point clouds: 1/1 and 1/8.
 The downsampled point clouds are stored in the `labels` folder, stored as `.npy` files.

 ## Data Download
 Complying with the Waymo Dataset License Agreement for Non-Commercial Use (August 2019), we are not allowed to redistribute the original data.
-Instead, we provide a script to download the data from the official Waymo website.
 Please follow the instructions below to download the data.

+First, please visit this [site](https://waymo.com/open/licensing/) and agree to the license agreement.

+Then, you should be able to download the dataset from [here](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_4_0).
+Note that we only need the [training](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_4_0/individual_files/training?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&authuser=1&prefix=&forceOnObjectsSortingFiltering=false) and [validation](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_4_0/individual_files/validation?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&authuser=1&prefix=&forceOnObjectsSortingFiltering=false) dataset.
+There are 1000 tfrecord files in total(798 for training dataset, and 202 for validation dataset).
+## Data Process
+We've released the code for generating voxelized point clouds in [here](https://github.com/ai4ce/SSCBench/tree/main/dataset/Waymo/data_generation).